What Does it Take to Be a Document Management Specialist?

 - Microsoft SQL Server

-What education or degrees do I need to become a Document Management Specialist?
+What education is needed to be a Document Management Specialist?

 What work experience do I need to become a Document Management Specialist?